Zed-bard/alx-low_level_programming/0x15-file_io/README.md

 # 0x15.
 C - File I/O

-## Overview
-This repository contains the source code for a C programming project focused on file I/O operations.
-The project's main goal is to familiarize you with file descriptors and various file-related system calls in the Unix-like environment.
-By the end of this project, you should be comfortable with creating, opening, closing, reading, and writing files, as well as understanding file descriptors, file permissions, and system calls.

 ## Learning Objectives
 By completing this project, you will achieve the following learning objectives:
 - Learn to search for relevant information online.